 Visit a cemetery

-Explore the above-ground cemeteries that are so famous in New Orleans, including St. Patrick Cemetery No. 2, Lafayette Cemetery No. 1 and St. Louis No. 3.
+Explore the above-ground cemeteries that are so famous in New Orleans, including St. Patrick Cemetery No. 2 and St. Louis No. 3.
 Feel thankful in the chapel in the back of St. Roch Cemetery, a shrine filled with ex-votos.

 Peruse the French Market